siriusastrebe/jsynchronous/README.md

 The server side setup consists of 3 required steps:

 1) Specify a jsynchronous.send function
-2) Create a synchronized variable by calling jsynchronous(),
+2) Create a synchronized variable by calling jsynchronous()
 3) Register connected websockets to your synchronized variable with .$ync(websocket)

 ```javascript